TouK/logstash-logback-encoder/README.md

 ## Publishing

-These steps require that you have set up required steps for sbt-pgp (GPG key in keyring) and sbt-sonatype (credentials in ~/.sbt/1.0/sonatype.sbt).
+These steps require that you have set up sbt-pgp (GPG key is in keyring) and sbt-sonatype (credentials in ~/.sbt/1.0/sonatype.sbt).

 1. Update upstream artifact versions in _build.sbt_
 2. Update project version in _build.sbt_, if necessary